 As the weather warms and other plants soon start to show signs of life, the Buttercup Winter Hazel will continue to be of interest.
 You will notice the plant’s blossoms wilting and falling off and new leaf buds forming.
-The spring beckoning flowers will make way for the buds.
-Shoots, that appear as green growth, emerge and the other plants around the Buttercup Winter Hazel enter the limelight to a much more crowded spring stage.
+The spring beckoning flowers will make way for the leaf buds.
+Shoots that appear as green growth emerge, and the other plants around the Buttercup Winter Hazel enter the limelight to a much more crowded spring stage.

 |Botanical Name||Corylopsis pauciflora|

 |Mature Size||4.00 to 6.00 ft.
 Tall 4.00 to 6.00 ft.
 Wide|

 |Hardiness Zone||6 to 8, USA|